Ch4nKyy/BG3WASD/README.md

 1. On https://github.com/Ch4nKyy/BG3WASD, click ```Code``` and then ```Download ZIP```
 2. Extract ZIP

+Currently, it does not matter where you put these files, you have to start them manually anyway.

 (This way I don't need to create releases all the time.)

 ### Do every time you start the game:

 1. Open WASD.CT (with Cheat Engine)
-2. In Cheat Engine, open the process Baldur's Gate 3 (Vulkan) and keep the current code list.
+2. In Cheat Engine, open the process Baldur's Gate 3 and keep the current code list.
 3. Check the box "Apply WASD Patch".
 This takes a few seconds!
 (Please note that unchecking the box will not disable the mod, but restarting the game will.)
 4. Optionally but recommended: